wlodarcd-capgemini/awstraining-backend/eks/01-environment-setup.md

 First generate AWS cli credentials on your AWS account.
 Save the generated `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY`

 > **NOTE**
-> DO NOT USER ROOT USER CREDENTIALS!
+> DO NOT USE ROOT USER CREDENTIALS!
 Instead, create admin user in IAM, assign him AdministratorAccess policy and generate credentials for this non-root user.

 Configure the credentials on your system using AWS CLI: